johbenrivcar/setedious/README.md

 * If using a callback, this is called once only, and all the recordsets returned from the SQL call are handed back in this single call, once all of the SQL execution is complete.

 * If using data set monitors, which are keyed on data set name, these are called separately _for each dataset_ whenever that data set is returned _from any subsequent call to execSql().
-Once registered, the data set monitor remains active and will be called asynchronously whenever a dataset with the registered name returned from a SQL statement.
+Once registered, the data set monitor remains active and will be called asynchronously whenever a dataset with a name matching the registered name is returned from an execSql call.

-* You can use a mixture of callbacks on specific execSQL calls and data set monitors which apply to all execSQL calls.
+* You can use a mixture of callbacks on specific execSQL calls and data set monitors.
 During execution of an execSql() call with a callback function, any returned data set with a name matching a data set monitor will be delivered separately to the monitor before being delivered to the callback with all the other data sets.

 Errors are also returned as a data set named **errors**, with each row in the set being a single reported error.
 The sequence of errors is the order in which errors were encountered, not order of severity.
 **The SQL code or any stored procedure can add error lines to the errors data set simply by returning one or more data sets with the name "errors".